 How to Replace a Windshield

 Windshield replacement can throw off sensors and cameras that advance driver assistance systems (ADAS) use.
 If your vehicle uses any ADAS such as: lane departure warnings, blind spot assist or collision avoidance, it’s imperative that you have these calibrated by a professional after DIY installation.

-Due to the variance between each car manufacture, it’s best to have the service manual for your car.
+Due to the variance between each car manufacturer, it’s best to have the service manual for your car.
 Use the tips below as a guide, along with your service manual, for safe and proper windshield replacement.

 Windshield Replacement Tools & Materials